-You can start on platforms like Nifty Gateway and Rarible, where you could apply to create a project to be sold as an NFT.
+You can start on platforms like Nifty Gateway and Rarible, where you could apply to create a digital art project to be sold as an NFT.

-On any of the online marketplaces, you can mint a unique NFT, assign it to a piece of digital artwork and store it forever in that marketplace’s custodian wallet.
+On any of the online NFT marketplaces, you canmint a unique NFT, assign it to a piece of digital artwork and store it forever in that marketplace’s custodian wallet.
 Anyone can then log on and see who owns that piece via the internet connection.

 There are several types of NFTs, each of them having its setup process.
 In the case of setting up digital art NFTs, you can go through any of the top NFT marketplaces we discussed in detail in the above section.
 Here is a generic way to go about it:

 - You first need to set up a digital wallet to store NFTs and crypto.

 - In the next step, head to the marketplace and create your profile.

 - Follow the instructions on the screen to share all the necessary details on the marketplace.

 - Once that step is finished, you will find an option like “Create” or “Make” in your account.

 - Click on it and head to uploading your digital art.
 You can even create a series of artworks under “Collections.”